-An algorithm is the formula that’s used towards getting a result – in this case one which is relevant to the user’s search query.
+An algorithm is the formula that’s used towards getting a result – in this case one which is relevant to the intent of a user’s search query.
 We all use search engines to find relevant information, websites, and products.
 Be it not for search engines, we would be stuck in an abyss of information – most of which is absolutely irrelevant.

 Google’s algorithm – similar to that of Bing’s and Yahoo’s – takes into account an unknown amount of variables.
 Some of these key ranking factors includes the amount of websites linking to you (backlinks), how fresh your website and content are, grammar, and lack of errors (no broken links, no spam, no excessive ads).